Chairperson:

 Residence Requirements

-For Residence Requirements, refer to Residence Requirements (page 61).
+For Residence Requirements, refer to Residence Requirements under the General University

 Graduation Requirements